typescript-eslint/typescript-eslint/packages/eslint-plugin/docs/rules/parameter-properties.md

 ### `"prefer"`

 By default, the rule prefers class properties (`"class-properties"`).
-You can switch it to instead preferring parameter properties when:
+You can switch it to instead preferring parameter properties with (`"parameter-properties"`).

+In `"parameter-properties"` mode, the rule will issue a report when:

 - A class property and constructor parameter have the same name and type
 - The constructor parameter is assigned to the class property at the beginning of the constructor